Rayc940/ece5160-fast-robot/lab2/lab.md

 #### Accelerometer Raw Data

-Pitch and roll data obtained while running the RC car in proximity is then recorded and taken into frequency domain for noise analysis.
+Pitch and roll data obtained while running the RC car in proximity are then recorded and taken into frequency domain for noise analysis.
 The time domain and frequency domain plots of pitch and roll are shown in figure 9 and 10.

 <p align="center">